YxingC/bigdata/LogstashConf/README.md

 LogTime|Content-Length  |Content-Transfer-Encoding |Http-Links |GeoIP

 ### Patterns
-We use extra patterns and defined it in ptn if you want to run mail.conf just put ptn file in logstash/patterns
+We use extra patterns and define it in ptn if you want to run mail.conf just put ptn file in logstash/patterns